hashicorp/nomad/contributing/README.md

 help with design, track the feature request, and better review your code PR.
 This initial discussion and collaboration ensures that you have the support you need to implement and test your enhancement.
+If you'd like to contribute to an existing issue, you should post in the issue before starting.
+Let us know you'd like to work on it and your proposed solution.
 Developing with Vagrant
 ---
 A development environment is supplied via Vagrant to make getting started easier.